AdrienVannson/doreisa-internship/report/report.typ

 == Integration with Parflow

-The integration with Parflow was realized by Andrès Bermeo Marinelli, engineer in the team.
+The integration with Parflow was realized by Andrès #smallcaps[Bermeo Marinelli] and Hugo #smallcaps[Strappazzon], engineers in the team.

-= Technical details
+= Development of Doreisa <doreisa-development>

 == Software Engineering practices

-This project follows :
+Doreisa has been developed following standard software engineering practices.

   - All the aspects of the implementation are tested.
 The tests are executed automatically on Github at each pull-request and on the main branch.
-  -
   - Releases are published regularly on PyPI.
+  - Documentation is generated and published automatically at each release.

-= Challenges <challenges>
+== Challenges

-== Technical issues
+=== Technical issues

 During the development of Doreisa, I came across several problems that took me a lot of time to fully understand and solve.
 This section briefly describes some of them.

- - *Deployement on SLURM.* Supercomputers typically rely on SLURM @slurm to manage their resources.
+ - *Deployment on SLURM.* Supercomputers typically rely on SLURM @slurm to manage their resources.
 To use Doreisa on such supercomputers, it was necessary to start a Ray cluster with SLURM.
 When it is starting on a node, Ray starts the worker processes that will be used to execute remote tasks.
-The number of such processes corresponds to the number of available cores (TODO threads?) on the machine.
+The number of such processes corresponds to the number of available cores on the machine.
 Since supercomputers are optimized for efficient computations, each machine typically has several CPUs, each one having tens of cores.
 As a consequence, a lot of Ray workers can be started at the same time (TODO 40 or 80 for Jean Zay).
 Each of these processes performs operations on Numpy arrays.
 Numpy internally relies on OpenBLAS, which itself starts many threads to take advantage of the parallelism offered by the machine.
 This high number of threads made SLURM kill Ray processes.

 = Conclusion